-(b) This is an Inuit name that can be translated tuktu, "caribou," yaktuk, "looks like," or "reindeer that looks like caribou."
+(b) This is an Inuit name: tuktu means "caribou" and yaktuk means "looks like," or "reindeer that looks like caribou."

-(c) The name refers to sockeye salmon common to the area.
+(c) The name refers to sockeye salmon, which are common to the area.

 (d) This is a Seneca word that means "crossing the stream," or "carrying place".